btcpayserver/btcpayserver-doc/ThirdPartyHosting.md

 Go to Server Settings > Policies > Disable registration, unmark the checkbox.
 You may also want to configure the [SMTP settings](/FAQ/FAQ-ServerSettings.md#how-to-configure-smtp-settings-in-btcpay) to allow them to reset their password if they forget it.

 ## Are there any limitations in features when using a third party host?
 Yes.
-Here are some restriction.
+Here are some restrictions.
 * No [Lightning Network](LightningNetwork.md)
 * No [wallet re-scan](/FAQ/FAQ-Wallet.md#what-is-wallet-re-scan-in-btcpay)
 * No [Server Settings](Walkthrough.md#server-settings) access